 Horizon Europe 2021-2027

 Horizon Europe is the EU’s key funding programme for research and innovation with a budget of €95.5 billion.
 It tackles climate change, helps to achieve the UN’s Sustainable Development Goals and boosts the EU’s competitiveness and growth.
-Work programmes set out funding opportunities under Horizon Europe.
-One specific programme under Horizon Europe is implemented through the following:
+Work programmes set out funding opportunities under Horizon Europe (see structure shown below).

 Norwegian Research Council